 There is 24-hour live chat support from ExpressVPN as well as a comprehensive support section.
 We also love the fact that ExpressVPN comes with a 30-day money-back guarantee, giving you time to back out of the subscription if the provider doesn’t live up to your expectations.

 Another impressive player in the VPN industry is NordVPN.
-NordVPN offers a whole host of extra VPN features that are sure to make users’ internet experience more enjoyable.
+NordVPN is a secure VPN that offers a whole host of extra VPN features that are sure to make users’ internet experience more enjoyable.

-First of all, NordVPN offers more than 5500 servers across 59 countries.
+First of all, NordVPN offers more than 5,400 servers and server locations across 59 countries.
 Like ExpressVPN, it has private DNS on all of its servers and has made the switch to RAM-only servers which are much more secure.
 Within Nord’s network, there are dedicated servers for torrenting and streaming, and these are clearly highlighted for users.

 NordVPN offers advanced encryption and like ExpressVPN, has its own proprietary protocol, NordLynx.
 NordLynx is fast, secure, and the recommended choice for Nord users.
 As well as this, users can employ the Double VPN option which routes your VPN connection through not one, but two servers.
 This gives you an extra layer of protection and makes it doubly hard to find your real IP address.